PX4/PX4-user_guide/en/config_rover/mecanum.md

 The basic setup already covers the minimum setup required to use the rover in [Manual mode](../flight_modes_rover/mecanum.md#manual-mode).

-However, this mode is also affected by acceleration/deceleration limits This configuration becomes mandatory for subsequent modes, which is why we do this setup here.
+This mode is also affected by (optional) acceleration/deceleration limits.
+As configuration of these limits becomes mandatory for subsequent modes, we do this setup here.

 Navigate to [Parameters](../advanced_config/parameters.md) in QGroundControl and set the following parameters:

 1. [RM_WHEEL_TRACK](#RM_WHEEL_TRACK) [m]: Measure the distance from the centre of the right wheel to the centre of the left wheel.